SamKirkland/Knockout-Component-Documentor/README.md

  */
 ```

-All unkown types will be edited as "other"

-##### Knockout Types
-Knockout types are also supported by appending `.observable`, `.observableArray`, or `.computed` to the end of the type.
-Example: `ko.types.string.observable`

-If you attempt to a type not listed above you will get a red "Unsupported Type" message within the offending component
+All unkown types will get a red "Unsupported Type" message within the offending component